 Immediate full dentures are placed in the same dental visit.
 Prior to pulling the remaining teeth, Dr. Worrell will take measurements of the patient’s mouth.
 When the patient returns for the procedure and directly after the patient’s remaining teeth are removed the dentures are placed.
 The patient’s jawbone and mouth may shift in the healing process so Dr. Worrell would recommend a follow-up visit to check the placement of the dentures.
 Over time the dentures will need to be tightened as the patient’s mouth heals.

 If the patient has healthy teeth remaining, partial dentures can be a better option than full dentures.
 These are similar to a bridge but are removable.
-The new teeth fit around the remaining natural teeth, helping to keep them from shifting towards the gaps, which would cause new oral health problems.
+The new teeth fit around the remaining natural teeth, helping to keep them from shifting toward the gaps, which would cause new oral health problems.
 Partial dentures are often made of acrylic resin, which won’t wear down the natural teeth like porcelain will, but doesn’t last as long.

 Dentures Take Some Getting Used To